 Tip 1: Protect practices that support work-life balance

 The ways in which we’ve worked over the last two years have likely been quite different to our ‘normal’ patterns pre-pandemic.
 Some of these ways of working we’ll be glad to leave behind – like balancing team meetings with homeschooling or conducting client calls from the bedroom.
 But there may have been benefits too – such as having greater flexibility to spend time with family or making space to exercise during the ‘traditional’ working day.

 As we return to the office, it’s important that we avoid falling back into old habits that may take away the personal value that’s been gained through experimenting with different working patterns.
 We need to make conscious choices about how we spend our time, such as setting aside saved commuting hours on home-working days for a wellbeing activity, rather than simply extending the working day.
 Defining simple rituals that help the switch from home to work mode can be useful too, like using a train journey to listen to an industry podcast or even dusting off the workplace wardrobe to feel the part when in the office.

 Rather than jump straight back into previous routines, pause to ask yourself the following questions when planning your ideal hybrid work-life balance:

-- How has remote working helped & hindered my work-life balance?
+- How has remote working helped and hindered my work-life balance?

-- What do I miss most & least about working in the office?
+- What do I miss most and least about working in the office?